-Successful trading requires a certain level of knowledge.
-To increase your chance to profit, it’s important to know as much about the markets and the trading strategies behind them as possible.
+Trading in Forex requires a certain level of knowledge and experience.
+It’s important to know as much about the markets and the trading strategies behind them as possible.

 Strategies provide you with a roadmap for your forex trades, reducing panicked decision-making that can occur in the heat of the moment.
 By learning forex strategies you will learn how to maintain strong discipline, which is key to good forex trading.
 They will guide you through your trades and give you the best chance for a possible successful outcome.